jonlamb-gh/pinetime-rs/README.md

 ## TODOs

+* Fix the system time RTC monotonic impl, seems to be a little fast
 * Redo linker scripts so image goes into the existing bootloader's firmware slot and use the bootloader update procedure, see [pinetime-mcuboot-bootloader](https://github.com/JF002/pinetime-mcuboot-bootloader)
 * Figure out some shared-bus for SPIM0, used by the ST7789 and external SPI NOR flash for